karlwilcox/website-build/reviews/books/fantasy/_posts/2025-03-26-court-of-thorns-and-roses.md

 title: "Court of Thorns and Roses"
 prefix: "A"
 author: sarah-j-maas
-series: "A Court of Thorns and Roses book 1"
+series: "Court of Thorns and Roses"
+booknum: "1"
 tags:
   - "romantasy"
 ---